Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields

 \section{Ablation Studies}

 We study the effect of different rendered feature dimensions using our Speed-up Module.
 In~\cref{tab:performance_metrics}, we report the performance of the semantic segmentation on Replica dataset using LSeg feature.
 The result shows that both rendered feature $dim=256$ and $dim=128$ can achieve the best performance on accuracy, and $dim=256$ is slightly better on mIoU.
 However, $dim=128$ is $\times 2.4$ faster than $dim=256$ on training.
-We also report the quantitative results of novel view synthesis in~\cref{tab:image_quality_metrics}, which shows that $dim=128$ is the best.
+We also report the quantitative results of novel view synthesis in~\cref{tab:image_quality_metrics_lseg}, which shows that $dim=128$ is the best.
 Therefore, we choose $dim=128$ for our Replica dataset experiment in practice.
 In addition, we show the performance and speed (FPS) of novel view synthesis with different dimensions of SAM feature in~\cref{tab:image_quality_metrics_sam}.

 Furthermore,~\cref{fig:Time_vs_Dimension} and~\cref{fig:mIoU_Accuracy_vs_Dimension} substantiate that our Speed-up Module not only avoids compromising performance but, in fact, resulting in time savings.